Williams family of Hastings, Avoca Avenue

 1 George Campbell Williams eldest son born circa 1798.
-He was educated at Frascati
+He was educated at Frescati

 and Trinity College and admitted Kings Inns in 1814.
 He married Mary Hassard on

-9 Aug 1822 at St Georges.
-They commissioned portraits from Richard Rothwell circa
+9 Aug 1822 at St George's Church.
+They commissioned portraits from Richard

-1824 which are now in the National Gallery of Ireland.
-George died intestate circa
+Rothwell circa 1824 which are now in the National Gallery of Ireland.
+George died

 1 George Campbell Williams born circa 1824 in Dublin was educated at the